 I had this problem and tried many different combinations of fiber washers, o-rings, conical rubber gaskets, flat brass washers, sealant tape, metric thread adapters, etc. All to no avail.
-The working solution was not my first intuition, but is simple.
+The final configuration that worked was not intuitive, but is absurdly simple.

 Step 1: The Official Toto Instructions Say to Use Only Flat Fiber Washers to Seal

-If the tank connection end is perfectly flat, then you might be able to follow the official Toto instructions as they are and have the fiber washer seal correctly.
+If the connection to your tank float intake end is PERFECTLY FLAT, then you might be able to follow the official Toto instructions and have the fiber washer alone seal correctly.

-That did not work in my case, even after purchasing a new toilet tank float intake and another valve set thinking my original THU9339 Junction Valve was defective or the THU9340 Fiber Washers were bad, and/or that I had stripped the threads on the old float assembly.
+I even purchased a new toilet tank float intake and another valve set thinking my original THU9339 Junction Valve was defective, that the THU9340 Fiber Washers were bad, and/or that I had stripped the threads on the old float assembly.

 Step 2: Inspect the Fill Tank Connection End

-If the fill connection to the tank is conical on the inside like many toilet tank floats, then that means you may need to install an extra gasket to avoid leaks.
+If the fill connection to the tank float intake is CONICAL on the inside, then you may need to install an extra gasket to avoid leaks.

 Step 3: Use an Additional FLAT Brass Washer on Top of the Fiber Washer